Bounce Rate Got You Down?

 Website Traffic Not Converting?

-Let’s begin with a bold claim, Bounce rate = Revenue loss.
+Let’s begin with a bold claim: High bounce rate = Revenue loss.

 Bounce rate is one of those buzzwords you hear in the online space like “Pivot” or “Agile Development” but unlike those things, it is easy to understand.